Scroll through for an inside scoop on the images and their meanings.

 Well of course we included the train!
 The train alone could symbolize the city of Durango.
 From an artistic standpoint it offered ways to combine a variety of other less obvious symbols, too.
 We had four submissions of sheep, a handprint that one father chose to symbolize family, and one of our high school interns, Georgia, entered The Arc of History.
 Artists should respect other artists, so we loved this idea and included it.
 One precocious 4th gradre made a fork and knife, declaring, “Durango offers a wonderful dining experience.”
 We agreed there, too.
 One DHS student said we seem to like art and nature here so she gave us a paint brush and a leaf.
 We included them both.
 We wanted to add music because we had several submissions informing us that the music community is alive and thriving here.
 Our little secret is that these notes are the chorus to Rocky Mountain High by John Denver.
 Artwork and ideas in these paired panels easily include over 30 residents’ contributions.

-We’re thrilled and honored to have local designer Cindy Atchison lend us her amazing graphic abilities to depict our love of adventure surrounding our precious Animas River.
+We’re thrilled and honored to have local designer Cindy Atchison lend us her amazing graphic abilities to depict our love of adventure surrounding our precious Animas River and mountains.
 You can see more of Cindy’s work all around town as she is responsible for much of the well-known signage and design work for local businesses.
 Check out her site HERE.

 It’s no surprise that bikes hit the top ten in popular votes.
 Seeing as how we have a couple pieces of public art that celebrate our passion for mountain biking already, we decided to mix it up.
 In this panel, we tip our hat to our past combining the bicycle wheel with a mining cart and wagon wheel.
 We had a few submissions about mining, and we have a Durango High School student to thank for the great idea of the wagon.
 I think this is a great mix of where we came from and who we are.